Only show these results:

 RRULE formatting syntax

 RRULE uses a specific syntax for recurring events in calendars.
-The formatting described in this table is for the request body of an Events endpoint API request or for the recurrence object in the SDKs:
+The formatting described in the table below is for the request body of an Events API request, or for the recurrence object in the Nylas SDKs.

 Parameter Type Description

 The rrule parameter is an array of two strings.
-The first string value in the array represents the recurring event patterns; it begins with RRULE and separates option-value pairs with semicolons (;).
+The first value in the array represents the recurring event patterns.
+It begins with RRULE and separates option-value pairs with semicolons (;).
 The second string in the array is the optional EXDATE value, which excludes dates from the pattern.
-For example, this array represents a sample recurring event:
+For example, the following array represents a sample recurring event.

 Exclude dates from a recurrence schedule

 You can omit specific dates from a recurring event by using the optional EXDATE property in an event's rrule array.
-Note that only ISO 8601 values are valid.
+Only ISO 8601 are valid.

 RRULE configuration options

-This table shows common options for RRULE configurations:
+The following table shows common options for RRULE configurations.

 FREQ YEARLY, MONTHLY, WEEKLY, DAILY, HOURLY The event's recurrence frequency.